Iarton/GameForFun/README.md

 # GameForFun
  A little game made by me to undestand better the java GUI and language.
+The game itself is just 4 random number generators, but i want to improve some aspects, like some new game mode, new combat options and etc.

 Updates before the use of Git:
   Version 1.0 Release ChangeLog: 1.0: Versão Inicial e lançada